claremacrae/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Experimental - Unreleased - Features/Group By Function.md

 group by function due.format('YYYY-MM-DD dddd')
 ```

+## Features

+- Can use if blocks
+- Can use variables???
+Maybe???

 ## Limitations

 - The expression is only checked when the tasks block is rendered
   - Any errors in the expression are displayed as the group name
+- Cannot spread code over lines - has to be collapsed in to one line
+- Cannot define functions and call them